-Eleven Rings tells us the insider story of some of the best basketball teams and talents of all time: Michael Jordan’s Bulls and Kobe’s Lakers just two name two.
+Eleven Rings shares the insider story of some of the best basketball teams and talents of all time: Michael Jordan’s Bulls and Kobe’s Lakers just two name two.

-It’s the insider perspective of the most successful NBA coach of all times: Phil Jackson.
+It’s from the perspective of the most successful NBA coach of all times: Phil Jackson.

 - Bullet Summary

 - Chapter 2: THE JACKSON ELEVEN